Policies and Guidelines

 Faculty who want a web site for their classes can either use Blackboard or get an account on the Bingsuns system.
 All members of the Binghamton University community can use their Bingsuns account to create personal web pages.
 See the document Instructional and Personal Web Pages for more information.

-Student groups that are not chartered by either organization may be able to get a web account on Bingsuns for legitimate University business and for scholarly activity by obtaining sponsorship from a campus employee or department.
+Student groups that are not chartered by either organization may be able to get a web account for legitimate University business and for scholarly activity by obtaining sponsorship from a campus employee or department.
 The sponsor should contact John Hagan in Information Technology Services.

 PHP, Perl, and Python